 To begin the procedure, the faculty member will email the students' name and ID number to the academic dean of their college, indicating that the student has allegedly violated the Academic Integrity policy.
-The dean will then review Rio's Academic Integrity records to determine whether the student has a pre-existing record of academic dishonesty.
+The dean will then review Rio's Academic Integrity records to determine whether the student has a record of academic dishonesty (see Repeated Violations Procedure below).
 The faculty member must do so within three (3) academic days after becoming aware of the alleged violation.